Open Autonomous Intelligence Initiative

 You do not need to read everything in detail.

-3.1 Core Pass (≈90 minutes)
+3.1 Structural Orientation Pass (≈45–60 minutes)

 1. OAII Base Model — Index

-→ Does the object set make sense?
+→ Does the object set still make sense after introducing PMF?

 2. OAII Base Model — World, Event, Policy

-3. Open SGI MVP — Use Case
+1. Open SGI MVP — Use Case

-→ Would this survive real-world deployment?
+→ Would this survive real-world deployment with explicit structure?

-3.3 Optional Deep Dives (as interest allows)
+3.4 Optional Deep Dives

 4. What Feedback Is Most Valuable

-• Where the model is underspecified
+• Where does the model break down in practice?

 5. What to Ignore (If You Choose)